gordon-cs/gordon-360-api/README.md

 `api/memberships/student/:id` Get the memberships of the student with student id `id`.

 `api/memberships/student/username:username` Get the public version of memberships of the student with student username `username`.

+`api/memberships/isgroupadmin/:id` Get whether or not a student with id `id` is a Group Admin for some activity.
+Service method is used for security purposes but Controller is currently just for testing convenience.

 ##### POST